austral-electronics/QuantumCM4/README.md

 The **Quantum CM4 is a waterproof industrial platform, marinized, miniaturized and very low power consumtion**.
 It integrates a powerful quad core ARM processor, many Indutrial, Marine, and Automotive field buses, Galvanic isolation, Protections, Watchdog, RTC with GNSS Time synchronisation, Wireless and a huge storage for your datalogs.

 ***Applications** : The Quantum OEM Processor is designed to be embedded into a third-party system in a harsh environment, like a boat, a vehicle, a drone, a machine, an outdoor gateway …
-It is designed for low latency applications using remote in browser displays and suitable for a variety of use cases : Interfacing sensors and actuators, Automation systems, command control, Robotics, Guidance, Datalog, IOT, IA, Cloud, Dashboards, Asset tracking, Machine monitoring …*
+It is designed for low latency applications using remote in browser displays and suitable for a variety of use cases : Interfacing sensors and actuators, Data collection, Automation systems, command control, Robotics, Guidance, Datalog, IOT, IA, Cloud, Dashboards, Asset tracking, Machine monitoring …*

 ***Sectors** : Marine, Industry, Drones, Robotics, Off-Highway Vehicles, Agriculture …*